 - California: Arbequina, Mission

-At California Olive Ranch we grow three varietals of olives: Arbequina, Arbosana, and Koroneiki.
+On our California ranches, we grow three main varietals of olives: Arbequina, Arbosana, and Koroneiki.
 Arbequina represents the largest percentage of acreage of any variety grown in California.
 However, the four oldest varieties of olives in the state are the Mission olive, Manzanillo, Sevillano, and Ascolano.
 These older varieties were used for curing for many years due to their large size, and are now being used more and more to make olive oil.
-Since the 1980’s there, are now close to 70 different olive oil varieties being cultivated in California.
+Since the 1980s, there are now close to 70 different olive oil varieties being cultivated in California.
 Many small producers make “Tuscan blends” which refers to the most common Tuscan varieties: Frantoio, Leccino, Moraiolo, Olivastra, and Pendolino.